Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

-If you are reading this article, then you are probably the parent of an 11-year-old boy.
-Perhaps you feel you have hit unchartered waters, and you are looking for advice on certain aspects of parenting.
-Maybe you feel like your angelic son is changing, and you are not quite sure how to handle the change.
-Or, maybe, you simply want to know whether your own experiences are "normal."
+If you are reading this article, you are probably the parent of an 11-year-old boy.
+Perhaps you feel you have hit unchartered waters, and you are looking for advice on specific aspects of parenting.
+Maybe you feel like your angelic son is changing, and you are unsure how to handle the change.
+Or, perhaps, you want to know whether your own experiences are "normal."

-Of course, there is really no such thing as "normal."
-Every child is different and has his own distinct personality.
-One child might react with an angry outburst when things don't go his way, whereas another child might retreat into himself and deal with his problems internally.
+Of course, there is no such thing as "normal."
+Every child is different and has a distinct personality.
+One child might react in anger when things don't go his way, whereas another might retreat into himself and deal with his problems internally.

-As a parent to my own 11-year-old boy, I know firsthand that turning 11 is a period of considerable change.
+As a parent to my son who was once 11 years old, I know firsthand that turning 11 is a period of considerable change.
 Once your boy reaches this age, he is no longer a young child to contend with but a pre-teen.
 He is not quite a teenager (although he might well think he is!) but a boy who is growing up and venturing into his own life, seeking his independence.
 Here are some things to expect once your boy turns 11 in the following areas:

-In the United Kingdom, 11 is the age when most children leave behind the cocoon that is junior school and prepare for secondary school.
-Secondary school marks the beginning of a child stepping out into the world where he will find his own independence and acquire responsibilities.
+In the United Kingdom, age 11 is when most children leave behind the cocoon of junior school and prepare for secondary school.
+Secondary school marks the beginning of a child stepping out into the world where he will find his independence and acquire responsibilities.
 At secondary school, there is little molly-coddling or parental involvement.

 - Many children who begin this journey into secondary school become increasingly conscious of what is "cool" and what is most certainly not.

-- Although this is not a value we want to instill in our children, the truth is that children are often treated by their peers according to how they dress, how they behave, and the types of things they are into.
+- Although this is not a value we want to instil in our children, the truth is that children are often treated by their peers according to how they dress, how they behave, and the types of things they like.